sakurakhadag/warmspringwinds.github.io/_posts/2018-01-27-learning-to-generate-lyrics-and-music-with-recurrent-neural-networks.md

 ### Midi dataset

-Next, we will work with a [small midi dataset](http://www-etud.iro.umontreal.ca/~boulanni/icml2012) consisting from approximately $700$ piano songs.
+Next, we will work with a [small midi dataset](http://www-etud.iro.umontreal.ca/~boulanni/icml2012) consisting from approximately $$700$$ piano songs.
 We have used the ```Nottingam``` piano dataset (training split only).

 Turns out that any midi file can be [converted to piano roll](http://nbviewer.jupyter.org/github/craffel/pretty-midi/blob/master/Tutorial.ipynb) which is just is a time-frequency matrix where each row is a different MIDI pitch and each column is a different slice in time.
-So each piano song from our dataset will be represented as a matrix of size $88\times song\_length$, where $88$ is a number of pitches of the piano.
+So each piano song from our dataset will be represented as a matrix of size $$88\times song\_length$$, where $$88$$ is a number of pitches of the piano.
 Here is an example of piano roll matrix:

 ![png]({{ site.url }}/assets/img/piano_roll_2.png)